EPL GW-1 Fantrax Player Picks

-We’re only days away from the start of the season, so now is the time to sort out your game-week 1 Fantrax team (or teams if you play the F-17 format as well as the F-11 game).
-Unlike the official format, you can make as many transfers in Fantrax as you like, so this is all about picking the best players for the coming week.
-If you need some help with the Fantrax rules, or tips on how to play the game, see commissioner Jeff’s article here.
+We’re only days away from the start of the season, so now is the time to sort out your GW-1 Fantrax EPL team (or teams if you play the NMA-17 format as well as the NMA-11 game).
+Unlike the official format, you can always make as many transfers in Fantrax as you like, so this is all about picking the best players for the coming week.
+If you need some help with the Fantrax rules, or tips on how to play the game, see commissioner Jeff’s strategy & tactics article.

-Week One is a bit different from all other weeks, since everybody starts with players priced the same.
-Once the week concludes player prices will adjust based on GW-1 performances.
-Sometimes the adjustment can be radical, so players that you purchase this week might might be impossible to fit into your budget if you sell them and attempt to repurchase them later.
-You know I don’t place too much importance on clinging to player discounts, but finding a few low-priced players who are decent scorers can create room in the budget for the high-priced players who look most appealing from week to week.
+GW-1 is a bit different from all other weeks, since everybody starts with players priced the same.
+A few hours after the last match concludes each game-week, player prices will adjust based on performances.
+When players have no history in the league, the adjustment can be radical, so players that you purchase this week might might be impossible to fit into your budget if you sell them and attempt to repurchase them later.
+You know I don’t place too much importance on clinging to player discounts, but finding a few low-priced players who are decent point-earners can create room in the budget for the high-priced players who look most appealing from week to week.

-In addition, this season there is an extra wrinkle in the pricing in that some players are currently priced BELOW the intended minimum of $4.00, and all these players’ values will rise to at least $4.00 when the post-gameweek price adjustment occurs.
-Especially in F-17, where you can afford to carry players who might not obvious picks for any particular week, it will be worth finding some sub-$4.00 players to hold on to for a while.
-Gradually the minimum prices will drop and will eventually reach $1.00 much later in the season, but for the first few weeks these low-priced enablers will likely make a big difference.
+In addition, this season there is an extra wrinkle in the pricing in that when continuing EPL players inherited last-season’s prices, some of them were BELOW the intended minimum of $4.00.
+Come the first recalc, and all these players’ values will rise to at least $4.00 ($3 in NMA-17).
+Especially in NMA-17, where you can afford to carry players who might not obvious picks for any particular week, it will be worth finding some sub-$4.00 players to hold for a while.
+Gradually the price floor will drop, eventually reaching $1.00 around Christmas, but for the first few weeks these low-priced enablers will likely make a big difference.

 Looking at player prices in general, there are currently 15 players who are priced at $15 or above, including four who are priced above $20.
 That means you can spend one fifth of your budget on one player, so you need to be confident he will reward you well.

-Finally, the Fantrax transfer deadline is 15 minutes before the first game of the round, so you will usually be able to see the starting lineups for the game-week’s first kickoff before the Fantrax transfer window closes.
-So this week you get to see the Crystal Palace and Arsenal lineups while the transfer window is still open, and can make any last minute picks from among their confirmed starters.
+Finally, the Fantrax transfer deadline is just 15 minutes before the first game each round, so you will usually be able to see confirmed starting lineups for the week’s first kickoff before the Fantrax transfer window closes.
+So this week you get to see the Crystal Palace and Arsenal lineups while the transfer window is still open, and can make a last minute pick or two from among confirmed starters.

-With all this in mind, here are my picks for week 1.
-Prices are for F-11, they are a little cheaper in F-17 (apart from the $1.00 anomalies).
+With all this in mind, here are my picks for GW-1.
+Prices are for NMA-11 — NMA-17 is cheaper (apart from the $1.00 men on the floor).

 Goalkeeper

-This is an important position, since goalkeepers can score highly - last year there were two goalkeepers in the top 10 Fantrax points scorers (Alisson and Pope) and three more only just outside (Ederson, Lloris, and surprisingly Schmeichel).
-The main trouble with keepers is that while they can score very highly, they can also go spectacularly negative, with defeats and goals-conceded both counting against them.
+This is an important position, since goalkeepers can score highly — last year there were two goalkeepers in the top 10 overall Fantrax points earners (Alisson and Pope), and three more only just outside (Ederson, Lloris, and surprisingly Schmeichel).
+The main trouble with keepers is that while they can score very highly, they can also go spectacularly negative, with defeats and goals-conceded both counting against them (you really don’t want Southampton’s keeper in the week the Saints ship nine goals each season).

-Most starting keepers have very high prices, and so unless you’re prepared to shell out significantly for your keeper (and most are not), your options are limited.
+Most starting keepers have very high prices, and so unless you’re prepared to shell out the big bucks (and most of us aren’t), your options are limited.
+Still...
+Keepers are rarely rotated or subbed early, so maybe we need to buck up.

 ~